potatoeggy/eifueo/docs/sph3u7.md

 A standing wave does not travel, so no energy is transferred.
 They are caused by the interference of symmetrical travelling waves moving in opposite directions.

+!!! definition
+    **Resonance** is when an external driver oscillating at a system's natural frequency transfers energy into the system, in this case a standing wave.

 <img src="/resources/images/standing-wave.gif" width=700></img>

 The locations of zero amplitude are called **nodes** and the locations of maximum amplitude are **anti-nodes**.
 Adjacent nodes are separated by $\frac{\lambda}{2}$.
 The wave speed is determined by the medium and the wavelengths of standing waves that fit on the medium are determined by the length of the medium.